aeszyman/athletes-of-piety/syllabus.md

 * Michael Maas, ed., “The Sack of Rome, AD 410,” in Readings in Late Antiquity: A Sourcebook (London; New York: Routledge, 2000).
 GitHub (assignment + discussion)

 Please submit Self-Introduction and Assignment 1.
+###### Week 2
+January 21: No Class: Martin Luther King Jr. Day

+Service Opportunity: East End Cemetery – Clear brush and restore pathways at a traditional African American cemetery in the East End that has suffered decades of neglect.
+Click [here](https://richmond.givepulse.com/event/95826) to register.